 The masterminds behind this innovative concept combined their love of homebrewed artisanal craft beer and dogs.
 Bring your four-legged friend along for a beer – non-alcoholic doggy beers are also served.
 The rustic industrial-style décor enhances the relaxed ambiance.

-Modern, musical beer hall
+Czech beer hall

 Their own lagers and local beers

 In the heart of Södermalmstorg by Slussen you'll find this beer hall which serve their own lager and homemade snaps in uber-classic surroundings.
 You can also choose from beers from masses of local breweries such as Fjäderholmarnas Bryggeri and Södra Lager (in Södermalm), as well as gluten-free IPA from Slottkällans Bryggeri.